kanni/backstage/README.md

 # backstage
- Menubar app to do a one-click camera check before joining online Meetings
+ Menubar app to do a one-click camera check before joining online meetings